sorentwo/soren-website/_drafts/high-performance-caching-with-readthis.md

   - Marshalling
   - Object creation (entities)
 - Mitigating the redis roundrip
+  - Bulk operations wherever possible
   - Forcing the use of hiredis
-  - Layering a LRU cache in front redis.
-More general than `LocalCache`, but not markedly thread safe.
+- Faster marshalling
+  - Allowing plug in marshallers such as JSON
+  - Pass through, because no code is faster than no code
 - Comparing to the entity store in active support:
   - Using pure methods, avoid instantiating objects
-  - Allowing other marshallers such as JSON or Oj, even a pass-through for pure strings
-- Overall the fastest cache available
-  - Even faster than ActiveSupport::MemoryCache.
-  - No need to choose just one type of cache, get the best of both worlds
+  - Doesn't contain any legacy methods or intermediate wrappers (elaborate)